Chicago Property Damage Car Accident Lawyers

-Most of the car accidents that are referenced in the news or on personal injury lawyers’ websites involve injuries that require expensive medical treatment and therapy to recover from but the majority of auto accidents reported each year occur without any sufficient physical harm to either party.
-Due to the fact that it is not lucrative to represent those who are filing claims for property damage only, many of the people who are involved in Chicago automobile accidents must fend for themselves when dealing with insurance companies that will unabashedly take advantage of them at every turn and corner.
-Here are some helpful facts to help you should you find yourself needing to file a property damage claim following an accident.Common Insurance Adjuster Ploys and Traps
+Most of the car accidents that are referenced in the news or on personal injury lawyers’ websites involve injuries that require expensive medical treatment and therapy to fully recover.
+However, the majority of auto accidents reported each year occur without any sufficient physical harm to any party involved in the crash.
+Due to the fact that it is not lucrative for attorneys to represent those who are filing claims for property damage only, many of the people who are involved in Chicago automobile accidents must fend for themselves when dealing with insurance companies that will unabashedly take advantage of them at every turn and corner.
+Here are some helpful facts to help you should you find yourself needing to file a property damage claim following an accident without an attorney.

 - You may use your own collision insurance to pay for damages while waiting for a settlement from the other party’s insurance.
 The deductible can then be included in the final settlement.
 In some cases, your insurance company will even go so far as to recover your deductible from the other insurer for you instead of requiring you to pay it upfront.

 - If you do not have GAP insurance, it is an advisable addition to your policy as it protects you should the value of your vehicle not be sufficient to pay off the remainder of your loan.
-This information is not as useful after the fact, of course, but will protect you in the future.
+This information is not as useful after the fact, of course, but can protect you in the future.